MaChewwwww/AttendanceApp_DESKTOP/version_updates_log/attendify_desktop_v1.3.0.md

 - **Responsive Design**: Charts that adapt to different screen sizes and orientations
 - **Export-ready Format**: High-quality visuals suitable for presentations and reports
 - **Real-time Updates**: Dynamic chart regeneration when filters or data change
+- **Database-driven Charts**: All visualizations now use real data from attendance logs

 ---